ARDC-13

 The ARDC-13 was a 2800-ton auxiliary floating drydock used for testing during the Able and Baker nuclear weapon tests of Operation Crossroads in the Bikini Atoll.
 It was used to determine the effects of the atomic bomb phenomena on land-based concrete structures.
 The final report on ARDC-13 was part of a final supplementary report to the Commander Joint Task Force One.
-The ARDC-13 was built by the Haddock Company out of Pasadena, California in March 1946 under contract Noy-11999.
+The ARDC-13 was built by the Haddock Company of Pasadena, California, in March 1946 under contract Noy-11999.
 It was 84 feet by 389 feet with a depth of 14 feet.
 Two wingwalls, both 26 feet high and 306 feet long, were mounted on top of the ARDC-13.
 Steel frames were built within the wingwalls for extra support.
 The wingwalls consisted of transverse frames and both water and non-watertight bulkheads.
 The ARDC-13 was important for confirming that water-front structures needed to be designed to withstand severe waves and flooding as ports are considered a good target for bombs.

 Test A (Test Able)

 Test Able (or test A)was performed on July 1, 1946, as a part of Operation Crossroads.
 The test caused cracking and derangement of interior furnishing within the ARDC-13 at eight-hundred and forty yards away from the blast.
 However, the dock retained its structural shape.
 There was charring of the port side fenders and the outboard face of the port wall was lightly charred as well.
 All walkways and other timber on the dock was heavily charred or destroyed.
-The dock was cleared radio-logically on July 4, 1946, and repaired to prepare for test B. The dock was re-positioned on July 13, 1946, using four twenty-four thousand pound anchors and readied for Test Baker.
+The dock was cleared radiologically on July 4, 1946, and repaired to prepare for test B. The dock was re-positioned on July 13, 1946, using four twenty-four thousand pound anchors and readied for Test Baker.